JordanKarp/diagramless_solver/docs/tech_breakdown.md

 A point to note, this exclusion table ONLY looks at the pointer and that specific neighbor, one at a time.
 So if U2 is black, it does not check what U1 is when determining what is 'impossble'.
 Because of this, some of the values in this lookup table are empty, meaning that that configuration does not restrict the pointer's possible values.

-Puzzle.check_options() continues through every one of the possible neighbors (U1, U2, U3, D1, D2, D3, L1, L2, L3, R1, R2, R3), building a set of impossible values for that square
+Puzzle.check_options() continues through every one of the possible pointer neighbors (Up 1, Up 2, Up 3, Down 1, Down 2, Down 3, Left 1, Left 2, Left 3, Right 1, Right 2, Right 3), building a set of impossible values for that square

 Some other restrictions are added to the square at this point:
 - Prevent a full row of black squares.
 - Prevent a full column of black squares.
-- If symmetry is enforced and not in the 'can-place' zone prevent a black square from being placed.
+- If symmetry is enforced and not in the 'can-place' zone, prevent a black square from being placed.

 Then the difference between these impossible values and all values results in only the possible values left.